Boothbay Harborfest Half Marathon (1:29.50)

 The Boothbay Harborfest Half Marathon was the toughest half marathon I’ve run for a lot of reasons.
 There was no major event that made it tough but a lot of small things.
-Before I dive into a recap this is what made the race tough for me personally:
+Before I dive into a recap this is what made the Boothbay Harborfest Half Marathon tough for me personally:

 - There was no Gatorade and minimal water stops (some not even manned).
 I don’t take gels during a half, but I do take Gatorade at every stop.
 In the heat, I needed Gatorade.

-- The roads were not closed (in either direction), and around mile 7 I was clipped by a car.
+- The roads for the Boothbay Harborfest Half Marathon were not closed (in either direction), and around mile 7 I was clipped by a car.
 I didn’t get hurt, or even fall, but it knocked the wind out of my sails.
 We also had to go around vehicles.
 The roads are 35-50 mph roads and should be closed.
 Sure it makes the race more expensive, but it was dangerous.
 I will pay more, knowing that I’m safer.

 That being said it sounds negative and I’m not.
-It’s just factors that affected me.
+It’s just factors that affected me at the Boothbay Harborfest Half Marathon.
 I would probably do the race again if I were in the area.
 I’m both happy and proud of my time.

 So where to start?
 If you follow me on Instagram, then you know I pretty much live videoed most of it.
-From finding the start to after the finish.
+From finding the Boothbay Harborfest Half Marathon start to after the finish.

-The race started at 8 am.
+The Boothbay Harborfest Half Marathon started at 8 am.
 We walked from the school to the start which was maybe about a quarter of a mile.
 It wasn’t chipped timed, and the race director made sure to let us know!
 I lined up and noticed several people who seemed like they would be fast.
 They were.

-During the first mile, I ran with a few people including another female.
+During the first mile of the Boothbay Harborfest Half Marathon, I ran with a few people including another female.
 There was one female out ahead, and I knew I wouldn’t be able to catch her.
 Even though it was only the “first mile” she was booking.
 Around .5, we turned and went towards East Boothbay.
 I had gotten dinner in East Boothbay the night before and had actually mentioned, wow it’s hilly here.
 We climbed, and it was a very steep climb.
 My legs were not happy.
-I ran a 6:58 and thought I would be ecstatic if that was my overall pace.
+I ran a 6:58 and thought I would be ecstatic if that was my overall pace for the Boothbay Harborfest Half Marathon.

-The next mile was me running alone on the trails.
+The next mile of the Boothbay Harborfest Half Marathon was me running alone on the trails.
 It was nice because they were narrow and I had no interest in running fast surrounded by others, through trails with lots of loose rocks.

 Despite being on the trail, I ran a 6:35 and 6:46 mile.
-I think it was because those were probably the flattest miles we had during the entire race.
+I think it was because those were probably the flattest miles of the Boothbay Harborfest Half Marathon.
 There were by no means flat, but they were flatter.

-Around mile 4, I realized how much fluid I was losing through sweat.
-I rely on Gatorade or on course drinks during races.
+Around mile 4 of the Boothbay Harborfest Half Marathon, I realized how much fluid I was losing through sweat.
+I rely on Gatorade or on-course drinks during races.
 If I had known there was zero fuel with electrolytes and minimal stops, I think I would have brought a gel.

 We turned a corner and headed the way we came and over the pedestrian walkway bridge.
 The same bridge I had taken a photo with my race bib the day before.
 They didn’t close the bridge, and we were caught weaving in and out of people just enjoying the harbor.
 The second water stop came, but there were no trashcans.
 The woman just said to hold onto the cup until I found a trashcan.